secretstartups/handbook/releases/index.html.md

 ### I found a regression in the QA issue, what do I do next?

-If you've found a regression with a potentially a high [severity], immediately follow the steps in [Deployment blockers] to halt the deployment.
+If you've found a regression with a potentially high [severity], immediately follow the steps in [Deployment blockers] to halt the deployment.

 If a regression is found in a new feature, and only that feature is affected, follow the directions in the QA issue created in the [release/tasks] project for a regular regression.